myConsciousness/json-response/README.md

   print(jsonArray.get(index: 0));

   // If you don't like the structure of several nested lists,
-  // you can use the toFlat method to make the nested structure flat.
+  // you can use the flatten method to make the nested structure flat.
-  // This method returns a new flattened JsonArray. print(jsonArray.toFlat());
+  // This method returns a new flattened JsonArray. print(jsonArray.flatten());
 }
 ```